 If you present it in the right way, math is amazing, and very intuitive.
 I do not make any of my students memorize equations or formulas.
 Instead, I teach them how to think about math and mathematical concepts and what the best way is to approach problems, and this gives them the tools to solve whatever problems mother nature throws their way.

 My other passion is music.
-I work in a recording studio in Williamsburg, Brooklyn.
-I have been playing guitar for over 14 years and I compose and perform regularly.
+I work in a few recording studios in Brooklyn.
+I have been playing guitar for over 16 years and I compose and perform regularly.
 I have taught private guitar lessons to students of all ages.
-When I'm not thinking about music or math I love reading Philosophy and playing Halo 4.
+When I'm not thinking about music or math I love reading Philosophy and playing Halo.
+Credentials:

 Algebra becomes second nature when you start doing upper-level mathematics.
 Every course I took used it in one place or another.
 The next levels of algebraic thinking- linear algebra and abstract algebra, were also mainstays in my studies.
 I believe that studying higher levels of the subjects gives you a real understanding of them that you cannot get from only studying the basics.
 I think it's sort of akin to a writer who gains command of grammar by doing higher level writing where she is not specifically focused on grammar--this makes her a great candidate to teach the basics.